BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 Next steps:
 - Authentication
+- Storing student uploads
 - Styling
 - Further testing

 The next main feature I want to implement is authentication for users landing on the Einstein upload page.
 This is the last important functionaltiy to have a properly functioning Einstein application.
 This will hopefully be done using Google Auth.
+Once this works, I will be able to store the most recent student upload in a file system based on their username and the file name.
+This will be done within .txt files as there is no need for a database.

 When this is completed I intend to do some final steps to the core application and ensure it is a solid system rather than adding *bells and whistles*.
 These include some styling of the web pages and testing of the application as a whole.